chriskyfung/amp-affiliately-jekyll-theme/README.md

 ##### Hide Featured Image on a Page/Post

-If you do not want to render the featured image on the post page, append a `hide` option to the `image` variable, _e.g._:
+If you do not want to render the featured image on a post, append a `hide` option to the `image` variable, _e.g._:

 ```yaml
 image: